madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 ![Wedge Bound]({{ site.url }}/img/lwl-integrand-sequence-middle-with-slice.png){: .center-img}

-Our strategy is to (again) split our integral up, this time into two peices.
+Our strategy is to (again) split our integral up, this time into two pieces.

 $$ \int_1^A I_n(x) dx = \int_1^B I_n(x) dx + \int_B^1 I_n(x) dx $$

-The first integral is over a small interval where we've quarentined the obstruction to uniform convergence, and we can hopefully make its value as small as we like by making the interval very thin.
+The first integral is over a small interval where we've quarantined the obstruction to uniform convergence, and we can hopefully make its value as small as we like by making the interval very thin.
 We're hoping our original strategy exploiting uniform convergence works for the second integral.

 #### The Integral Over $[1, B]$